Philosophy

 L. Sizer

-Prereq: One course in philosophy and either a second course in philosophy or psychology.
+Prereq: One course in Philosophy and either a second course in Philosophy or Psychology.

 PHIL-250EA Topics in Philosophy: 'Ethical Problems in the Arts'